IvanYashchuk/fecr/README.md

 from functools import partial

-from firedrake_numpy import evaluate_primal, evaluate_vjp
+from firedrake_numpy import evaluate_primal, evaluate_pullback
 from firedrake_numpy import from_numpy

 # Create mesh for the unit square domain